hozlucas28/Mercado-Play/.github/ISSUE_TEMPLATE/fix_report.md

 ---
 name: 'Report a wanted fix'
 about: 'Basic report template with a structure to report a wanted fix.'
-title: '<Verb in infinitive> Short title related to the fix'
+title: '<Verb in infinitive> Short title related to the wanted fix'
 labels: fix
 ---

 ## Description

-\<Short description of the fix>
+\<Short description of the bug to fix>

-## Expected behavior
+## Steps to reproduce it

-\<Expected behaviour of the program on complete the fix>
+1. \<Necessary steps to reproduce the bug to fix>